By Greta Workman, Marketing Manager | September 28, 2017

 GraphConnect always attracts the best speakers in the graph technology ecosystem and this year is no exception.
 This year’s highlights include:

-Get the full graph database experience and meet the makers of the world’s leading graph database in person.
+Get the full graph database experience and meet the makers of the world’s #1 platform for connected data!

 Graph technology is powerful because it leverages data relationships.
 GraphConnect is powerful because it builds your person-to-person relationships.